 By Steve Kavokos, Iceland Explorer at large @stevechristopher__

-One hour with Paul and you’ll have plenty of knowledge relating to orca acoustics and ocean sounds.
+Filipa’s partner Paul is another person you want in the room for clear answers on orca acoustics.
 Paul gave us all one-hour schooling on the amount of noise in the ocean and his studies on how it affects orcas and the greater cetacean family.
 Paul does research in Ecology, Marine Biology and Acoustics.

 Then there’s Sara De Clerck.
 Sara is a Ph.D. student from Belgium.
 She graduated with a bachelor in biology, and is currently enrolled in the IMBRSea program (http://imbrsea.eu/), the largest international masters program in marine science.
 Sara is focussed on ecosystem functioning regarding food chain ecology and climate change.